railsuser2014/openobject-doc-book-en/3/3_8/statutory_taxes.rst

 A balance sheet is often described as a snapshot of a company's financial condition.

-The accounts displayed in the Balance Sheet are linked to an account type for which the ``"P&L / Balance Sheet`` parameter is set to Balance Sheet (either Assets or Liabilities account).
-To configure Account types, go to :menuselection:`Accounting --> Configuration --> Financial Accounting --> Account Types`.
+The accounts displayed in the Balance Sheet are linked to an account type for which the ``P&L / Balance Sheet`` parameter is set to Balance Sheet (either Assets or Liabilities account).
+To configure :guilabel:`Account Types`, go to :menuselection:`Accounting --> Configuration --> Financial Accounting --> Accounts --> Account Types`.

 The Balance Sheet can be printed from the menu :menuselection:`Accounting --> Reporting --> Legal Reports --> Accounting Reports --> Balance Sheet`.
+You can print this report in Landscape mode too.

 .. tip:: Reserve & Profit and Loss Account

-    A Balance Sheet needs a reserve & profit and loss account, but instead of entering it each time you start the report, you can add a default Reserve & Profit and Loss account through the menu:menuselection:`Administration --> Companies --> Companies` on the ``Configuration`` tab.
+    A Balance Sheet needs a reserve & profit and loss account, but instead of entering it each time you start the report, you can add a default Reserve & Profit and Loss account through the menu:menuselection:`Settings --> Companies --> Companies` on the ``Configuration`` tab.
 This account will be used as a counterpart to balance your accounts.

 The `Profit & Loss Report` is a financial statement which gives a summary of the revenues, costs and expenses during a specific period of time.
 Such a report provides information that shows the ability of a company to generate profit by increasing revenue and reducing costs.
 The P&L statement is also known as an "Income Statement".